matteopuel/Gadget2_MP/README.md

 and based on GADGET-2, written by Volker Springel (https://wwwmpa.mpa-garching.mpg.de/gadget/).
 Please cite the initial paper, bseides the reference above, if using this code.

-Author of modifications: Matteo Puel
+Author of modifications: Matteo Puel @2020
-Year: 2020

 ## Compilation